 One of my biggest takeaways from working across several Rails codebases is that you’ve got to look out for situations where the map stops making sense and starts pushing you in directions that feel uncomfortable.
 Don’t blindly follow it.
 You should be open to getting out a red pen and redrawing the key.

-• Will the world end if I create a new directory under app?
-No.
+- Will the world end if I create a new directory under

 Rails is very clear on what it explicitly wants you to do, but there’s plenty of useful things it will implicitly let you do that are good and productive.